Subcubic edge chromatic critical graphs have many edges: Poor subgraphs, discharging, proofs of the theorems

-\begin{clm} No 3-vertex has two neighbors in the same component of $\Hc$. \end{clm} Suppose that $G$ contains such a 3-vertex $v$, and let $H_1$ be the component of $H$ containing two of its neighbors.
-Claim~\ref{H-structure} implies that $H_1$ is a path on at most 5 vertices; further, $v$ must be adjacent to the endvertices of $H_1$.
-If $H_1$ has 2 vertices, then $G$ contains a 3-cycle, contradicting Claim~\ref{clm1}.
-If $H_1$ has 3 vertices, then $G$ contains Figure~\ref{jellyfish-pic}(c), contradicting Claim~\ref{clm2}.
-If $H_1$ has 4 vertices, then we can delete it and extend the coloring of the smaller graph using one of the two extensions shown in Figure~\ref{order4-pic}, depending on which colors are available at the 2-vertices (if the color used on the edge incident to the 3-vertex is seen by both 2-vertices, we use the extension on the left; otherwise, the extension on the right).
-Finally, suppose that $H_1$ has five vertices.
-Now $G$ is the \hajos\ join of $P^*$ and a smaller graph $J$; the copy of $P^*-e$ in $G$ consists of $H_1$, its adjacent 2-vertices, $v$, and $v$'s neighbor outside of $H_1$.
+\begin{clm} No rich 3-vertex has two neighbors in the same poor fragment. \end{clm} \begin{proof} Suppose that $G$ contains such a 3-vertex $v$, and let $H_1$ be the poor fragment containing two neighbors.
+Claim~\ref{clm3} implies that $H_1$ is a path on at most 5 vertices; further, $v$ must be adjacent to the endvertices of $H_1$.
+If $H_1$ has order 2, then $G$ contains a 3-cycle, contradicting Claim~\ref{clm1}.
+If $H_1$ has order 3, then $G$ contains Figure~\ref{jellyfish-pic}(b), contradicting Claim~\ref{clm2}.
+If $H_1$ has order 4, then we can color $G-H_1$ by criticality, and extend the coloring to $G$ via one of the two extensions shown in Figure~\ref{order4-pic}, depending on which colors are available at the 2-vertices.
+(By symmetry, assume that $v$ sees color $x$.
+If $x$ is also seen by both 2-vertices in $H_1$ with edges to vertices outside $H_1$, then we use the extension on the left; otherwise, the extension on the right.)
+Finally, suppose that $H_1$ has order 5.
+Now $G$ is the \hajos\ join of $P^*$ and a smaller graph $J$; the copy of $P^*-e$ in $G$ consists of $H_1^+$, $v$, and $v$'s neighbor outside of $H_1$.
 Corollary~\ref{hajos-cor} implies that $J$ is 3-critical.
-Since, $J$ has lower average degree than $G$, it contradicts our choice of $G$ as a minimal counterexample. $ $
+Now $a(J)<a(G)$, which contradicts our choice of $G$ as a minimal counterexample. \end{proof}

-\begin{clm} The graph in Figure~\ref{two-jellyfish-pic1} cannot appear as a subgraph of $G$.
-Furthermore, the graph cannot appear as a subgraph even if one or more pairs of 2-vertices are identified.
-Thus, no 3-vertex has 3-neighbors in two distinct components of $\Hc$, each of order at least 4. \end{clm} The final statement follows immediately from the first two.
-We defer the proofs of those two statements to Lemma~\ref{two-jellyfish} in Section~\ref{fixer-reducibility}. $ $

-Recall now our outline of the discharging proof in the introduction.
-To begin, each 2-vertex takes some charge from each 3-neighbor.
-Now 3-vertices with 2-neighbors need more charge and 3-vertices with no 2-neighbors have extra charge.
-Thus, we call a 3-vertex with a 2-neighbor \emph{poor} and a 3-vertex with no 2-neighbor \emph{rich}.
-Roughly, we give charge from rich vertices to poor vertices.
-A rich vertex is \emph{type $(a,b,c)$} if it has 3-neighbors in components of $\Hc$ of orders $a, b, c$.
-Typically, we choose $a, b, c$ such that $a\le b\le c$.
-Analogous to vertices, a $t^+$-component (resp. $t^-$-) has order at least (resp.~at most) $t$.
-Claim~\ref{clm5} shows that vertices of type $(*, 4^+, 4^+)$ are forbidden.
-So Claims~\ref{clm3} and~\ref{clm4} imply that all rich vertices have type $(3^-, 3^-, 5^-)$.

-Now we can finish the proof by discharging.
-Recall that each vertex $v$ starts with charge $d(v)$.
-We apply the following three discharging rules, in succession.

-\begin{itemize} \item[(R1)] Each 2-vertex takes charge $\frac{13}{37}$ from each neighbor. \item[(R2)] Each rich vertex gives charge $\frac{t}{37}$ to each 3-neighbor in a $t$-component of $\Hc$. \item[(R3)] The 3-vertices in each component of $\Hc$ average their charge. \end{itemize} Now we verify that each vertex finishes with charge at least $2+\frac{26}{37}$.